tdowning513/de_zoomcamp_2024_hw/04-analytics-engineering/README.md

 **What is the code that our CI job will run?**

 - The code that has been merged into the main branch
-- The code that is behind the object on the dbt_cloud_pr_ schema  <-- Answer
+- The code that is behind the object on the dbt_cloud_pr_ schema
 - The code from any development branch that has been opened based on main
-- The code from a development branch requesting a merge to main
+- The code from a development branch requesting a merge to main   <-- Answer  -- Any branch witha  Pull request.

 ### Question 3 (2 points)